ppy/osu-wiki/news/2024/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks.md

 ![](/wiki/shared/news/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks/banner.jpg)

-osu!catch players, rejoice, as we are releasing an interview with a figure you may know, [Predominador](https://osu.ppy.sh/users/4568537)!
+osu!catch players, rejoice, as we are releasing an interview with a figure you may know, ::Predominador::{ user-id=4568537 }!
 There are quite a few reasons you may have heard of them, from their [Beatmap Spotlights](/wiki/Beatmap_Spotlights) participation to reaching insane milestones, such as their recent achievement of attaining 100,000 SS scores!

 Read on to learn more about Predominador and their thoughts on some aspects of the game. 👀